Kid looking into computer screen while the world is 'burning on the news'

 adminThe Universe

 The future looks bleak for us.
 While we’ve already started to experience some effects of climate collapse, Generation Z is looking down the barrel of a gun that humanity pointed at itself.
+How can we be saved? some might say by Seeding the Universe.

 Despite efforts to fight environmental collapse and even some progress being made, disaster is coming for us.
 The exact scale of that disaster isn’t known, but it’s not a matter of if, only when.